Central Air Conditioners: AC Units & Central Air Conditioning

 Steps to Install a New AC Unit

 When installing a new AC unit, ensure your contractor allows adequate indoor space for installation, AC maintenance, and repair.
 Your contractor should correctly size HVAC equipment using an Air Conditioning Contractors of America (ACCA) Manual J Load Calculation and an ACCA Manual S Equipment Selection protocol.
 Also, your contractor should use a duct-sizing methodology such as ACCA Manual D and ensure enough supply and return air registers for efficient air distribution.
-This meticulous approach ensures the insulation of your new air conditioner system. air conditioner’s optimal performance from the start.
+This meticulous approach ensures the insulation of your new air conditioner system.
+Air conditioner’s optimal performance from the start.

 Essential AC Maintenance Practices